kurianbenoy/myblog/posts/2019/2019-09-08-fossmec1outn.md

 ---
+aliases:
+- /fossmec/opensource/2019/09/08/fossmec1outn
+author: Kurian Benoy
+categories:
+- fossmec
+- opensource
+date: '2019-09-08'
+layout: post
 title: FOSSMEC Report(1/n)
-author: Kurian Benoy
-type: post
-tags:
-- FOSSMEC

 ---

 So in a land alien to me, I recieved this news about being made a Chairman of FOSSMEC for the coming academeic year.
 Let me